 Reid said Monday that he has asked Russo to refer the council to outside legal aid, and the firm Meyers Nave may be an option.
 That's the same firm Russo hired to prosecute the Fruitvale gang injunctions currently working their way through courts.

 "It sets us back, because whoever we get, they've got to be brought up to speed," Reid said.
-"I was hoping that I could have convinced the city attorney to stay engaged with us on this issue, but we just have to continue to move
+"I was hoping that I could have convinced the city attorney to stay engaged with us on this issue, but we just have to continue to move forward."

 In the meantime, the council is continuing to accept outside input, of which there is no shortage.